Understanding the Serverless Architecture

-The three things on which the apps ability to scale depends are the number of users, the location of those users, and the last one is network latency.
-Today's advanced apps have global audiences that can create latencies which can diminish.
+The three things on which the app's ability to scale depends are the number of users, the location of those users, and the last one is network latency.
+Today's advanced apps have global audiences that can create latencies that can diminish.
 With serverless, the providers have points of presence near every user and the apps perform well for everyone.

-All kind of apps, from photo sharing to data sharing, serverless can accommodate the wide-ranging needs of the application developers.
-Expect serverless to become a standard approach to offloading functions in order to execute closer to end users and devices when the data continues to grow on the server.
+All kinds of apps, from photo sharing to data sharing, serverless can accommodate the wide-ranging needs of the application developers.
+Expect serverless to become a standard approach to offloading functions in order to execute closer to end-users and devices when the data continues to grow on the server.
 With reduced costs, latency, complexity, and time to market, the serverless is poised to become a staple of the app space.

 Cons of using a Serverless Databases

 - Limitations on Performance and resources

 If not used very often the database can suffer from more significant response latency compared to a database that is actively running on a dedicated server, container or in a virtual machine.